Edge00/flex-mocker/README.md

 Use url to control whether to use mock.

-if you have proxy config in your webpack. you can easily switch mock or proxy server by adding or removing `mode=online` search in url.
+if you have proxy config in your webpack. you can easily switch mock or proxy server by adding or removing `mode=online` query in url.

 ## usage